cancrizans/gutta/docs/usage.md

 When you are tired, or you've made some modifications to your website (again, **in the `_source` or `_assets` folders only**), you will need to switch off the webserver, so go to the console and press `Ctrl+C`.
 This stops the webserver and returns you the prompt.

-You can then press the up arrow to recover the `gutta go` command, or retype it, and press enter to re-build the website with the changes and restart the webserver.
+You can then press the up arrow once to recover the `gutta go` command, or retype it, and press enter to re-build the website with the changes and restart the webserver.
 Go to the browser to see your new changes.

 And that's it!
 All you need to do to make your website is add some content, stop and restart `gutta go`, check in your web browser, and then rinse and repeat until it's perfect.

-## A warning on web-browser caching
+## Warning: web-browser caching

 Most web browsers do something generally useful but in our case annoying, which is caching content.
-This means that over short times they might display outdated versions of your website even though the webserver is showing them fully updated.
+This means that over short times they might display outdated versions of your website even though the webserver is serving it fully updated.
 This can obviously be extremely confusing.
 To avoid this you need to learn how to do a "full refresh" or **cache override reload** of a page.
 Here is how you can do it in major browsers:

 * Firefox: Shift + click on refresh icon, or press Ctrl+F5, or press Ctrl+Shift+R.
 * Chrome: Ctrl + click on refresh icon, or press Ctrl+F5.